basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ```

-Where we use old skool reflection in the example above, the actual Execute method of the plug-in is invoked the same way.
+Where we use oldskool reflection in the example above, the actual Execute() method of the plug-in is invoked the same way.
 The debug output of Visual Studio below shows that we loaded the plug-in:

- "Assembly: NF_Plugin_Blinky (1.0.0.0)   (240 RAM - 812 ROM - 312 METADATA)",
+ "Assembly: NF_Plugin_Blinky (1.0.0.0)   (240 RAM - 812 ROM - 312 METADATA)"

  and that we executed all implemented methods of the interface implemented on it.